pmp-p/pydk/README.md

 While helping to cross-compile, the script also try to prepare a onboard sdk (armv7 currently).

+note that apk demo is a full python3.7 and does not require root at all.

+You only need root for building, not using.

+On the other hand the onboard sdk - called u.root.kit - will need it or at least a root adb shell ( though preferred way is ssh via dropbear)

 Requirements : GNU/Linux os , NDK 14b and SDK

-Usage for cross compile i like "/data/data" path so it matches devices layout :
+Usage for cross compile :
 --

+i like "/data/data/u.root.kit" path so it fits in the devices layout

 ```
 sudo mkdir /data

 sudo chown $(whoami) /data

-bash ./frankenbuild.sh /data/data 192.168.0.xxx*
+bash ./frankenbuild.sh /data/data/u.root.kit 192.168.0.xxx*
 ```

-*The ip addr is for targeting an adb networked device such as an h3droid board no IP means use classic adb over usb.
+*The ip addr is for targeting an adb networked device such as an h3droid board, ( no IP would mean use classic adb over usb : actually untested).

 After installation, running  ```.  /data/data/sdk.env```  will enter the build zone.